-Several of the B vitamins – which you can also find in a multivitamin and mineral supplement formulated for children – are also thought to help with anxiety in adults (vii), while vitamin B6 is needed by the body for the production of mood-regulating chemicals such as serotonin and norepinephrine.
+Several of the B vitamins – which you can also find in a multivitamin and mineral supplement formulated for children – are also thought to help with anxiety in adults (viii), while vitamin B6 is needed by the body for the production of mood-regulating chemicals such as serotonin and norepinephrine.

 You can help give your child the B vitamins they need by making sure they get plenty of whole grains, fortified foods (such as breakfast cereals), eggs, milk, green leafy vegetables and fruit in their diet.

-Lavender essential oil is considered by some an effective natural way to treat the signs of anxiety in adults (viii).
+Lavender essential oil is considered by some an effective natural way to treat the signs of anxiety in adults (ix).
 Try using the smell of lavender to soothe an anxious child by adding a drop of essential oil to their bath water or by heating some in a diffuser whenever they are showing signs of worry.

 Lavender oil may not be suitable for all children, however, with a study published in the Journal of Pediatric Endocrinology and Metabolism (ix) suggesting It may disrupt hormone levels in young boys who haven’t reached puberty.
 Parents of children who have asthma should also take care when diffusing lavender or any other aromatherapy oil.

 Reiss.
 D.J., et al. The anxiolytic effect of probiotics: A systematic review and meta-analysis of the clinical and preclinical literature.
 PLoS One.
 2018.
 13(6): e0199041.
 Available online: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6010276